Liqueur tirage… Dégorgement… Dosage … Liqueurs d’Expedition…

 are all terms describing the process and products of adding sugar to wine, most notably to Champagne.
 It’s worthwhile when we aim to discuss the issue as it applies to rum to understand the history of adding sugar to alcohol, and in understanding the rationale for the suggestions I am making.Liqueur tirage is a mixture of wine and sugar which, combined with yeast, gives Champagne its bubbles through a second, in bottle, fermentation.
 Dosage, (which rhymes with Corsage), is the process of adding sugar, in the form of Liqueurs d’Expedition, to balance the acidity of the Champagne and to give the wine its desired sweetness.
 That sweetness is described by the terms Extra Brut (0-6 g/l), Brut (0-15 g/l), Extra sec (12-17 g/l), Sec (17-35 g/l), and Demi-sec (35-50 g/l).
 So it is with the production of Champagne, but Rum is not Champagne.

-Dosage, as practiced in Champagne production, serves both to replace some sugars that are consumed during the, in-bottle, fermentation AND to produce a desired sweetness.
+Dosage, as practiced in Champagne production, serves both to replace some sugars that are consumed during the in-bottle fermentation AND to produce a desired sweetness.
 Some of us prefer extra dry Champagne while others have a preference for sweeter wine, and the producers want to make what will sell.
 Preferences have changed over time and as the centuries passed the trend has been toward drier Champagne.

 (According to Hugh Johnson’s Vintage: The Story of Wine, in the 19th Century the Russians preferred as much as 250-300 g/l of sugar added to their wine, while the French and Germans preferred wine with around 165 g/l… We crass Americans liked it slightly drier at 110-165 g/l).

-Its’ my speculation that the trend toward drier preferences went along with improved processes and greater quality and consistency in the wines.
-Dosage was originally used to improve the flavor in the bottled wine by covering up the taste of poorer quality wines, subsequent improvements in process and quality meant a reduced demand for adding sugar to make bad wine drinkable and increasing numbers of people preferring drier wine.
+It’s my speculation that the trend toward drier preferences goes along with improved processes and greater quality and consistency in the wines.
+Dosage was originally used to improve the flavor in the bottled wine by covering up the taste of poorer quality wines.
+Subsequent improvements in process and quality meant a reduced demand for adding sugar to make bad wine drinkable and increasing numbers of people preferring drier wine.
 Today the added sugar is used to suit a variety of tastes.
 Whatever the original reasons for the added sugar, It’s worth pointing out that since 1936 these processes and definitions have been carefully defined in regulations put in place by the Institut National de L’Origine et de Qualité (INAO) or The National Institute of Origin and Quality.
 Abiding by these rules grants the producers an Appellation d’Origine Controlée (AOC).

 AOC Regulations include not only the terroir and geographical borders but the entire production process.
 These rules were fought for and put into place in order to protect the special and unique product we call Champagne, and are periodically reviewed and revised to adjust to modern circumstances.
 Although Champagne had been produced for centuries, it wasn’t until 1936, almost a hundred years after the first attempt at protecting the appellation, that the region and the wine received its official designation as an AOC.
 The rules, requested by the winegrowers, are meant to protect the genuine producers of a unique wine and to keep cheaper, lower quality products from usurping the reputation and heritage of Champagne.
 We rum enthusiasts can see much that is familiar, although the terms might be new to some.